MMagTech/MovieAssetsDownloader/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss any changes.

+## Credit

+This script was inspired by and based on the work of [phillyNYC/PostersBulkDownloader](https://github.com/phillyNYC/PostersBulkDownloader).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.